bitcoremgv/lowdollars/README.md

 this is a way of doing a crypto dollars where the reward goes for maintaining the ledger, with no difficulty

+please ask if you want to contribute, nothing personal, within the guide lines, a subject in a forum, files, constructive opinions, normal official things are usually reasonable to consider. the simplest versions are prefered. because it will be checked for integrity, often,

-ledger is maintained and checked constantly, transactions are checked constantly, rewards goes to the number of transaction chacking wallets are crypted, what is in it is known
+ledger is maintained and checked constantly, transactions are checked constantly, rewards goes to the number of transaction checked wallets are crypted, what is in it is known

 send 3 x 100